Avatar

 Noam Razin

-I am a PhD candidate in the School of Computer Science at Tel Aviv University, fortunate to be advised by Nadav Cohen.
+I am a Postdoctoral Fellow at Princeton Language and Intelligence.
+Previously, I completed my PhD in Computer Science at Tel Aviv University, where I was fortunate to be advised by Nadav Cohen.

-My research interests broadly include the theoretical foundations and applications of modern machine learning.
+My research focuses on the foundations of modern machine learning.
 I aim to develop theories that shed light on how neural networks work, as well as bring forth principled methods for improving their efficiency, reliability, and performance.

-During the summer of 2023 I interned at the Apple Machine Learning Research group.
-My research is generously supported by the Apple Scholars in AI/ML and the Tel Aviv University Center for AI & Data Science PhD fellowships.
+My work is supported in part by a Zuckerman Postdoctoral Scholarship.
+During my PhD, I interned at Apple Machine Learning Research and the Microsoft Recommendations Team, and received the Apple Scholars in AI/ML and the Tel Aviv University Center for AI & Data Science fellowships.

 🗞 News